one3qualsone/elastic-finance/frontend/src/app/learn/beginner/value-investing-basics/value-investing-basics.md

 # What is Value Investing?

 Value investing is an investment philosophy that focuses on purchasing assets for less than their intrinsic value.
-Made famous by legends like Benjamin Graham and Warren Buffett, this approach emphasizes patient, long-term thinking over short-term speculation.
+Made famous by legends like Benjamin Graham and Warren Buffett, this approach emphasises patient, long-term thinking over short-term speculation.

 ## Value Investing vs. Value Trading